-In our opinion Kings day by boat is the best way to experience the madness.
+Kings Day by boat is the best way to experience this amazing event.
 But a boat brings with it new problems like traffic jams of boats each blasting out their own music to the max.

 The “vaarwater app” (waterway app) shows all the possible routes.
 It also comes in handy when you have to find a snackbar or toilet close to the canals.